+You will need to provide your completed this Prior Experience Verification Form and list all the NSED courses you've taken.
 Upon graduating, your official UC Merced transcripts will demonstrate you successfully completed the fieldwork hours.

-We will need your degree posted to your transcripts for both admission and Financial aid.
+We will need your degree posted to your transcripts for both admission and Financial Aid.

 The NSED minor and the TPP are partner programs.
 There are four courses in the NSED minor that allow you to finish sooner with less expense.
 You must have earned a grade of B- or higher for these courses to be applied to the Teacher Preparation Program:

 If you received a document issued by the Commission on Teacher Credentialing (i.e., substitute permit, provisional intern permit, etc.) as a result of your fingerprinting and background check and your document is valid, then you do not need to go through this process again.
 If you were fingerprinted for any other purpose, you will need to get a current live scan service and complete the Certificate of Clearance process.
 Review directions to obtain a Certificate of Clearance here: Fingerprint Information.